bernds/q5Go/README.md

    between them.
 May be helpful for beginners.
  * GTP support was extended to support board sizes > 25, for KataGo.

+Version 1.1.1 is mostly a bug-fix release to properly suppert saving and loading large board sizes.
+But there are also a few additions:
+ * There is now a tool to manage and remove the information added by engine analysis from a given SGF file.
+ * It is now possible to save all variations in a file into separate files.
+ * It is possible to choose a path for autosaving online games.

 See VERSION_HISTORY for a history of changes.

 ## Overview of features